juhum/We-Go-Jim/README.md

-# You can also access the webiste under the following link:
+## You can also access the application under the following link:
 http://wegojim.atrolabs.com:5000/